edheltzel/dotfiles/README.md

     [gpg "ssh"]
       allowedSignersFile = PATH_TO_YOUR_ALLOWED_SIGNERS_FILE
   ```
-  If you choose to use this make sure you look at that `./git/git.sh`, this script is where the provisioning of `.gitconfig.local` happens.
+  If you choose to use this, make sure you look at that `./git/git.sh`; this script is where the provisioning of `.gitconfig.local` happens.
 <details>
   <summary>GPG Commit Signing - <em>optional</em></summary>